scp756-221/course-site/docs/a1/page.md

 * Git, which you will use to commit code changes to version control.

-### Entering your template parameters
+### Instantiate configuration template

-Some of the files in the course repository `c756-exer` are templates: generic code that will be instantiated with values specific to each student.
+Some files within the course repository `c756-exer` are templates: generic files that must be filled in with values specific to each student.
 All the files controlling this process are in the directory `c756-exer/e-k8s/cluster`.
-In that directory, we have provided a file named `tpl-vars-blank.txt`.
+Look for the file `tpl-vars-blank.txt` in this directory.

 1. In your Host OS, make a copy of `tpl-vars-blank.txt` named `tpl-vars.txt`, in the same directory.
-2. In Visual Studio Code, edit `tpl-vars.txt`:
+2. Start up Visual Studio Code and open this directory.
+3. Use the Explorer (upper-left tool on the left-hand-side toolbar) and the browser just to its right to locate `tpl-vars.txt` that you just created.
+4. Open and edit it:
    * On the line starting `ZZ-REG-ID=`, append your GitHub userid.
 For example, if your userid were `div_by_0`, the line would become `ZZ-REG-ID=div_by_0`.
 Note that there are **no spaces around the